 You can’t do math if you can barely keep your eyes opened.
 While improving sleep quality can increase your science productivity, this is easier said than done.
 The famous number theorist Erdös once said that a mathematician is a machine that turns coffee into theorems, and it is well known that he abused amphetamines himself; apparently, he’s not the only one, according to the New Yorker.
 While stimulants such as coffee and nicotine can have nootropic effects, they also have deleterious effects on sleep; finding out a good compromise is tricky.
 Lack of exposure to natural light is a common issue in labs.
 There has been an explosion of research on the negative effect of artificial light (especially at shorter wavelengths) on circadian rhythm regulation via melanopsin photoreceptors.
-Physical activity, sex, eating habits all factor into sleep quality as well.
+Physical activity and eating habits all factor into sleep quality as well.

 So how can you improve sleep quality?
 The statistically sound way is to regress the factors affecting your sleep against measured sleep quality, then adjusting your habits to maximize predicted sleep quality.
 Measuring sleep quality is not that obvious though; subjective reports of sleep quality can easily be biased by a person’s desired outcome (“the regression says I should drink a 6-pack of beer and eat ribs surrounded by hookers every night!”).
 A more objective metric of sleep quality can be derived from a hypnogram showing time spent in REM, light sleep, deep sleep or awaken.